nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-733.5 A Digital State - An International Partnership

 Sri Lanka has a skilled workforce comprising educated and trainable professionals.
-The

-country’s strategic location makes it a hub for offering services to Asian, European,
+The country’s strategic location makes it a hub for offering services to Asian, European,

 Middle Eastern, and African nations.
-However, subject fields in Sri Lanka’s education

-system are evolving too slowly to meet the global IT industry’s demands, leading to a skill
+However, subject fields in Sri Lanka’s education system are evolving too slowly to meet the global IT industry’s demands, leading to a skill gap.

-gap.
 Additionally, investment opportunities to launch modern Research and Development

 (R&D) and Technology sectors are limited.
-High energy costs, uncertainty in supply, weak

-internet infrastructure, insufficient public transportation, and unstable state policies and

-economic conditions further hinder industry growth.
+High energy costs, uncertainty in supply, weak internet infrastructure, insufficient public transportation, and unstable state policies and economic conditions further hinder industry growth.

-The global ICT market, valued at USD 9,039 billion in 2024, is rapidly expanding, with

-a projected growth rate of 11.0% by 2028, presenting significant opportunities for Sri
+The global ICT market, valued at USD 9,039 billion in 2024, is rapidly expanding, with a projected growth rate of 11.0% by 2028, presenting significant opportunities for Sri

 Lanka’s ICT industry.
-Emerging technologies like AI, IoT, and cybersecurity pave the

-way for innovation.
-Freelancing and remote work allow Sri Lankan ICT professionals to

-collaborate with global clients.
+Emerging technologies like AI, IoT, and cybersecurity pave the way for innovation.
+Freelancing and remote work allow Sri Lankan ICT professionals to collaborate with global clients.

-Currently, Sri Lanka’s ICT sector employs 85,000 professionals and generates USD 1.2

-billion in annual foreign exchange earnings.
-Our goal is to position Sri Lanka as a global

-leader in high-quality ICT products and solutions and to establish the country as a hub for

-international partnerships.
-We aim to increase the ICT industry’s annual export revenue

-to USD 5 billion, achieving sustainable economic growth through innovation and high-

-quality digital technology while improving citizens’ living standards through efficient

-digital public services.
+Currently, Sri Lanka’s ICT sector employs 85,000 professionals and generates USD 1.2 billion in annual foreign exchange earnings.
+Our goal is to position Sri Lanka as a global leader in high-quality ICT products and solutions and to establish the country as a hub for international partnerships.
+We aim to increase the ICT industry’s annual export revenue to USD 5 billion, achieving sustainable economic growth through innovation and high- quality digital technology while improving citizens’ living standards through efficient digital public services.

 #### Principles